louisbutt338/louisbutt338/README.md

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils
-- nuclear data library processing code using SANDY/NJOY
 - live current reading code for picoammeters using pyserial and C++
-- general postprocessing and analysis codes for FISPACT, MCNP, OpenMC
+- general nuclear postprocessing and analysis codes for FISPACT, MCNP, OpenMC, SANDY

 Affiliations:
 - University of Birmingham